API Reference

 };

-Contract for a parser function.
+Contract for a visitor function.
 The function should be named after the AST node type.
-Binding a scopeBoundary field on the function will create a new scope for all variables defined inside the hieararchy.
+Binding a scopeBoundary field on the function will create a new scope for all variables defined inside the hierarchy.

 scopeBoundary?: boolean;